LibreCAD/docs/appx/build.rst

 muParser
 ````````

-muParser is not required to build LibreCAD on Windows as a patched version of the muParser library has been included in the LibreCAD source code since LibreCAD version 2.0.4.
+muParser is not required to build LibreCAD on Windows as the library is now included with the LibreCAD source code.

 Build LibreCAD in Qt Creator